 Or like Cassandra Pentaghast from Dragon Age Inquisition.
 Her personality is so strict that it is annoying to others.
 She is always loyal to her goals and career ideals.
-But if hard to learn, players will know Cassandra also has a soft weakness in the soul.
+But if hard to learn, players will know Cassandra also has a mild weakness in the soul.

-The cast of characters that BioWare built helps players to be able to shape their characters, forcing gamers to face and deal with problems with people around them.
+The cast of characters that BioWare built helps players to be able to shape their names, forcing gamers to face and deal with problems with people around them.
 BioWare filled the world they created with such a deep character system.
-They make anyone who steps into their game learn to control, not rushing to trust anyone, causing players to pay attention to every line that their characters talk to the opponent. .
+They make anyone who steps into their game learn to control, not rushing to trust anyone, causing players to pay attention to every line their characters talk to the opponent.

 In other words, the world of BioWare gives gamers a very realistic feeling.
 That’s what fans always remember about BioWare’s products.

 Anthem has removed the idea of NPC characters and is instead associated with other players.
 Each task gamer can connect up to three friends or strangers to complete.
 However, I couldn’t connect with my teammates, and almost certainly, they didn’t need me to achieve the mission.